-Cross Country running is one of 5 varsity sports currently offered at Grande Prairie Regional College.
+Cross Country running and Indoor Track are two of 6 varsity sports currently offered at Grande Prairie Regional College.
 The Wolves compete provincially in the Alberta Colleges Athletics Conference, and nationally in the Canadian Colleges Athletics Association.
 Any academically eligible full time GPRC student is able to compete for the Wolves.
 The cross country running season starts in late August and runs to mid November.

 The Wolves also offer an indoor track program from mid November to March.
 Each year the ACAC hosts the Alberta Colleges Indoor Championship in March which includes the long sprints and middle distances (400m-3000m and the 4 x 400m relay).

 Wolves Indoor Track School Records 14WolvesSchoolRecords (updated March 2014)

 Article about Stretching from Assistant Coach and Physio Brian Sherk 11RunnerPrehab